Always Looking For Improvement

 Kaizen activities require that an operation be standardized and the parameters in terms of time and inventory be clearly defined.
 The parameters are then measured against the requirements and innovations that are made so that productivity is increased.

-This can be done by reducing cycle time, controlling inventory or any other method to meet the requirements.
-These innovations are then again standardized and the process implemented.
-This cycle of innovations is continued as long as the operations are part of the cycle of manufacture or business or other process.
-To do this constantly requires the involvement of all the participants in the process with uninterrupted communication between them and the desire to make and accept changes.
+This can be done by reducing cycle time, controlling inventory or using any other method to meet the requirements.
+These innovations themselves become standardized and the processes implemented.
+This cycle of innovations continues as long as the operations are part of the cycle of manufacture or business.
+This constant cycling requires the involvement of all the participants in the process with uninterrupted communication between them as well as a desire to make and accept changes.
 This requires teamwork, personal discipline, high morale and quality awareness.
 Promoting Kaizen team evolution thus becomes paramount.

 Team building is the main ingredient of a successful Kaizen event.
 This can precede the Kaizen itself and needs to be given a lot of importance.
 So how does one help in Kaizen team evolution?
 For this, one must understand the various phases that a team has to go through that will enable it to suggest Kaizen events that will be self sustaining.

 One of the most important things for every member of a Kaizen team is to realize that they are working for a common good and there is no place for any personal egos.
-Managements that are aware of the benefits of such Kaizen events would also strive to involve all members of a particular process in the Kaizen event.
+You’ve heard that there is no “i” in team, and managers that are aware of the benefits of Kaizen processes will also strive to involve all members of a particular process in the Kaizen event.
 This can be done by rotating the people involved in the forming, storming, setting of new norms and final performance.
-This will encourage total involvement plus the constant inflow of ideas from new minds.
+This encourages total involvement plus the constant inflow of ideas from new minds.
 Once such total involvement is guaranteed, there is almost no process that cannot be improved.
-This is after all the objective of the whole exercise.
+This is, after all, the objective of the whole exercise.